 5 May 2021

-The bill would require the Prime Minister to be available to answer questions in the House of Commons on at least two occasions during each sitting week, with certain exceptions defined in the bill.
-It is aimed at strengthening accountability by ensuring regular, direct scrutiny of the Prime Minister in Parliament and includes related provisions for connected purposes.
+The bill would require the Prime Minister to answer questions in the House of Commons at least twice in each sitting week, except in specified circumstances.
+It creates duties aimed at improving accountability to Parliament and sets out related purposes.

 Generated 21 February 2026